Yanfenglong/Python2021/Functional and logic programming.md

 Practice：

-1. Output all even which is less than 10
+1. Output all even number which is less than 10

 ```
 i = 1